-As previously noted in my email of December 14, 2016, in some cases these RFPs opened the door to a wholesale transformation of the Austin marketplace in direct conflict with established City policy, while in other cases the RFPs sought to create City policy where none existed.
+As previously noted in my email of November 9, 2016, in some cases these RFPs opened the door to a wholesale transformation of the Austin marketplace in direct conflict with established City policy, while in other cases the RFPs sought to create City policy where none existed.
 Nevertheless, despite the broad, policy-making scope of the plan - but more likely because of it - Assistant City Manager Goode and City staff not only failed to solicit any pre-RFP policy input from the City Council or their advisory commission members, but have since then attempted to secure both Commission and Council approval of the resulting contracts without revealing even basic contract details to policymakers, advisors, obvious stakeholders, environmental advocates or the public.

-Remarkably, this has included withholding the full language of RFP responses and proposed contracts, including the respective RFP responses proposed exceptions and pricing, refusing to reveal the name or location of recycling and composting facilities and landfills proposed for use until forced by Council to reveal a few, but not all of them, so that all can determine whether the facilities are in compliance with Travis County's Siting Ordinance for Solid Waste Facilities, and deliberately concealing the identity of proposed subcontractors and interrelated operations at the undisclosed facility locations.
+Remarkably, this has included withholding the full language of RFP responses and proposed contracts, including the respective RFP responses proposed exceptions and pricing, refusing to reveal the name or location of recycling and composting facilities and landfills proposed for use so that all can determine whether the facilities are in compliance with Travis County's Siting Ordinance for Solid Waste Facilities, and deliberately concealing the identity of proposed subcontractors and interrelated operations at the undisclosed facility locations.
 City staff members have even refused to make public the location of sites, perhaps inside the city limits of Austin or in Travis County, proposed for direct land application of Class A and/or Class B biosolids sludge - the end product of Austin's wastewater stream - despite the obvious potential public health and nuisance implications for unsuspecting site neighbors.
+(Please note that City staff's proposed biosolids management vendor, Synagro, has recently been sued by residents of Upper Mount Bethel, Pennsylvania, over the land application of the similar Class A biosolids sludge product Synagro would produce in Austin, with site neighbors alleging odors and "running noses, burning eyes, burning throats, respiratory distress, irritated skin and rashes.")

-Indeed, while City staff's five RFP solicitations ranged from relatively small (e.g. the Simple Recycling contract) to enormous (e.g. Item 29, a \$16.9 million contract proposed for award to Republic Services, and the \$20.3 million Biosolids Management Contract), each of them has been advanced with the exact same alarming lack of transparency.
-From capitalizing on staff's overly restrictive interpretation of the Anti-Lobbying Ordinance (ALO), to the executive staff requiring staff RFP reviewers to sign questionable non-disclosure agreements which keep them from answering questions during publicly posted meetings, to ignoring that Republic Services apparently did not respond to the RFP by the posted deadline and should not even be a qualified respondent, to the staff ignoring its past history of negotiating solid waste, recycling, and composing contracts without competitive bidding and anti-lobby restrictions as clearly allowed by Texas state law, City staff members have in each case gone far above what can be considered reasonable to keep key deal terms of these RFP responses and the proposed contracts secret and to silence criticism and public debate, all seemingly without regard to the impact of these far-reaching proposals on a broad range of community constituents, ranging from non-profit groups, small business owners, local waste haulers and processors like TDS, special event organizers, rate payers, and many others.
-A public policy discussion should be held regarding all waste related solicitations, just as Mayor Adler directed at the August 11, 2016 City Council meeting regarding the biosolids management contract.
+Indeed, while City staff's five RFP solicitations ranged from relatively small (e.g. the Simple Recycling contract) to enormous (e.g. Item 3B, a \$16.9 million contract proposed for award to Republic Services, and the \$20.3 million Biosolids Management Contract), each of them has been advanced with the exact same alarming lack of transparency.
+From capitalizing on staff's overly restrictive interpretation of the Anti-Lobbying Ordinance (ALO), to the executive staff requiring staff RFP reviewers to sign questionable non-disclosure agreements which keep them from answering questions during publicly posted meetings, to ignoring that Republic Services apparently did not timely submit its RFP response and should not even be a qualified respondent, to the staff ignoring its past history of negotiating solid waste, recycling, and composing contracts without competitive bidding and anti-lobby restrictions as clearly allowed by Texas state law, City staff members have in each case gone far above what can be considered reasonable to keep key deal terms of these RFP responses and the proposed contracts secret and to silence criticism and public debate, all seemingly without regard to the impact of these far-reaching proposals on a broad range of community constituents, ranging from non-profit groups, small business owners, local waste haulers and processors like TDS, special event organizers, rate payers, and many others.